 The Rock Volume Characterisation Cluster studies the structural and compositional characterisation of rocks and their constituent parts, from micron to kilometre scale.

 The cluster comprises a set of leading analytical capabilities and expertise, outlined below, that focus on the characterisation of materials at a range of scales and target different attributes (mineralogy, geochemistry, structure etc).
 Current activities in the cluster are focused on the integration of the individual capabilities in order to offer a more complete, coherent characterisation for a range of geological applications.

-Mineralogy and petrology is an established set of capabilities at BGS, from bespoke thin-section preparation though to optical microscopy, scanning electron microscopy, X-ray diffraction, thermal analysis and allied techniques.
+Mineralogy and petrology is an established set of capabilities at BGS, from bespoke thin-section preparation though optical microscopy, scanning electron microscopy and X-ray diffraction to thermal analysis and allied techniques.
 These methods allow for the identification and quantification of the mineralogy and petrology of rocks, soils and particulates.
-This information is used to underpin a wide range of materials characterisation and research, including diagenesis, mineralisation and fluid-rock interaction.
+This information is used to underpin a wide range of materials characterisation and research, including diagenesis, mineralisation and fluid/rock interaction.

-The BGS Palaeontology laboratories are part of a broader capability in palaeontology in BGS, which also includes extensive collections of macrofossils and microfossils.
-Our palaeontology laboratories constitute essential sample preparation facilities in palynology and micropalaeontology, for a range of stratigraphic uses.
-These data are combined with other stratigraphic data types (e.g., chemistry and physical properties) to help characterise ‘stratigraphic volumes’ that are targets for use in understanding the properties of such volumes at the scales from microns to kilometres.
+The BGS Palaeontology Laboratories are part of a broader capability in palaeontology in BGS, which also includes extensive collections of macrofossils and microfossils.
+Our palaeontology laboratories constitute essential sample preparation facilities in palynology and micropalaeontology for a range of stratigraphic uses.
+The data is combined with other stratigraphic data types (e.g. chemistry and physical properties) to help characterise ‘stratigraphic volumes’ that are targets for use in understanding the properties of such volumes at the scales from microns to kilometres.